MostValue/mostvalue.github.io/_posts/2025-05-25-discrete-diffusion.md

     </div>
 </div>

-> Success!
+> This worked much better.
 By fine-tuning only the cross-attention layers, the model stopped generating the target class while the quality of the other classes remained high.

 By focusing the ESD loss solely on these layers, I was able to effectively sever the connection between the label '9' and its learned representation.
-The model forgot how to draw a '9' on command, while its knowledge of all other digits remained pristine.
-This worked remarkably well, even with only a fraction of the original training data used for the deletion process [cite: 150, 152].
+This worked remarkably well, even with only a fraction of the original training data used for the deletion process.

 ---

 ### Reflection

-This project was a fantastic learning experience, and not just on the technical front.
+This project was a great learning experience.

-* **The Math is Hard, but Intuition is Key:** I spent a lot of time buried in the complex mathematics of diffusion models.
-While understanding the theory is important, my breakthrough came from building an intuition about the model's architecture.
-My candid advice, and a note to my future self, is to not be afraid to "give up on the math earlier" and start experimenting when you hit a theoretical wall.
+* **The Math is Hard...** I spent a lot of time buried in the complex mathematics of diffusion models.
+While understanding the theory is important, i believe and a note to my future self, is to not be afraid to "give up on the math earlier" and start experimenting when you hit a theoretical wall and learn as you go.
-* **Targeted Solutions are Often Best:** My initial, brute-force approaches failed because they were too disruptive.
-The success of fine-tuning only the cross-attention layers was a powerful lesson in the importance of understanding a system and intervening with precision.
-* **Challenges are Part of the Process:** From the initial poor results to the long hours spent waiting for models to fine-tune on my own GPU, this project had its share of challenges.
-Documenting and sharing these struggles is just as important as sharing the final success.
+* **It might take a while** From the initial poor results to the long hours spent waiting for models to fine-tune on my own GPU, this project had its share of challenges.
+Documentation! tracking which runs are what and having a systematic way to train and evaluate is really important.

 ---

 ### Conclusion and Next Steps

 My key finding is that for discrete diffusion models, selectively fine-tuning the cross-attention layers is a powerful and efficient technique for concept erasure.
-It provides a pathway for modifying model behavior in a targeted way, which has significant implications for AI safety—from preventing the generation of harmful content to removing copyrighted data [cite: 94, 95, 96].
+It provides a pathway for modifying model behavior in a targeted way, which has significant implications for AI safety—from preventing the generation of harmful content to removing copyrighted data.

 But this is just the beginning.
 I'm excited to extend this work to a more complex, real-world domain.
-I've already obtained a dataset of enzyme sequences and their functional classes.
 My next step is to train a discrete diffusion model to generate novel enzyme sequences and then use these unlearning techniques to erase specific functional classes.
-Imagine being able to tell a protein-generating model, "design a new enzyme, but nothing from the hydrolase family."
-The possibilities are incredibly exciting.

-This project reinforced my belief that building safer and more controllable AI isn't just about creating better safeguards; it's also about developing the tools to fix models when they go wrong.

-If you're working on similar problems or have thoughts on this approach, I'd love to hear from you in the comments!
+Thank you for reading!
 ---

 **Resources:**
-* **Primary GitHub Repository Used:** [https://github.com/cloneofsimo/d3pm/tree/main](https://github.com/cloneofsimo/d3pm/tree/main) [cite: 135, 160]
+* **Primary GitHub Repository Used:** [https://github.com/cloneofsimo/d3pm/tree/main](https://github.com/cloneofsimo/d3pm/tree/main)
 * **Relevant Paper:** [Erasing Concepts from Diffusion Models](https://arxiv.org/pdf/2303.07345)